yigitakdemir/genai_final/README.md

 **Lord of the Rings Companion**

 The Lord of the Rings Companion is a Retrieval-Augmented Generation (RAG) application built with Streamlit and LangChain.
 It uses FAISS (Facebook AI Similarity Search) to retrieve context from the full-text PDFs of J.R.R.
 Tolkien's The Lord of the Rings trilogy stored in a docs folder.
-This context is then used to answer questions, generate quizzes, and provide insights about Middle-earth.
+This context is then used to answer questions, generate quizzes, and provide insights about LOTR's Middle-Earth.

-Features
+**Features**

 •	**Interview a Character:** ask specific questions to a selected main character in LOTR, where the character can elaborate on their actions down to the very minor details in the books.
 They can also talk about their aims/thoughts about different events and about other characters.
 They can even tell the user exactly what they said to others at various times in the LOTR timeframe.
 The conversation history can be seen on the page, and cleared when desired.